Qihao-He/Parallel-programming/PI/log.md

        0.094569758 seconds time elapsed

 QUESTION: Why is the using more batch is taking more time?

 NOTE: "usecs", (microseconds), "rel_rms_err",(relative root mean square error) k should be the times at which the loop times.

 QUESTION: So the usecs time is less than 1 second, when I set the batch size differ in 1 and 10, how does the usecs actually shows?
 Is it showing the time that uses for the program? then how about the perf measured time?
 What time is that?
 ________________________________________________________________________________
 3/29/2017
+Using R for the statistical data presenting in graphical.

 ________________________________________________________________________________
 ________________________________________________________________________________